reidmorrison/rocketjob/docs/guide.md

 #### copy_on_restart

-The `copy_on_restart` setting is only applicable to jobs that use the `RocketJob::Plugins::Restart` plugin, and plugins that include it, such as `RocketJob::Plugins::Cron`.
+The `copy_on_restart` option is used by `RocketJob::Job#create_restart!` to know which attributes should be copied across to the new instance.
+The `RocketJob::Plugins::Cron` plugin uses supports these options.

-By default when a new instance of a job using the restart plugin is scheduled to run it is _not_ copied to the new instance.
+By default when a new instance of a scheduled job using the cron plugin is scheduled to run it is _not_ copied to the new instance.
 In order for the value to be copied the field must be marked with: `copy_on_restart: true`

 ~~~ruby